Tennis expert reveals Australian Open picks, best bets, predictions

-2026 Australian Open picks, best bets, betting odds, draw: Expert backing Jannik Sinner, Aryna Sabalenka
+2026 Australian Open picks, best bets, draw, betting odds: Expert backing Jannik Sinner, Aryna Sabalenka

 SportsLine tennis expert Jose Onorato has revealed his Australian Open best bets for the men's and women's draws

 The 2026 Australian Open schedule begins on Saturday night, with the first matches starting at 7 p.m.
 ET.
 Jannik Sinner has won back-to-back titles in the men's singles, and he is the -115 favorite to defend his title again this year.
 Aryna Sabalenka lost to Madison Keys in last year's women's singles final, but she has appeared in three straight finals.
-She is the +200 favorite to get past other contenders like Iga Swiatek and Coco Gauff.
+She is the +200 favorite to get past other contenders like Iga Swiatek (+600) and Elena Rybakina (+750).

-The opening day of action features matches like Carlos Alcaraz vs. Adam Walton (4:30 a.m.
-ET) and Venus Williams vs. Olga Danilovic (3 a.m.
+The opening day of action features matches like Venus Williams vs. Olga Danilovic (3 a.m.
+ET) and Carlos Alcaraz vs. Adam Walton (4:30 a.m.
 ET).
-SportsLine expert Jose Onorato has locked in his best bets for both draws, featuring a pair of longshots.
+SportsLine expert Jose Onorato has locked in his best bets for both draws, featuring a pair of longshot bets.
 Before locking in your Australian Open picks for the first Grand Slam of the season, be sure to check out the top tennis betting picks from Onorato.

 New users can target the all-new DraftKings promo code, which offers $300 in bonus bets if your first $5 bet wins: